angrysharkstudio/Unity-Python-Build-Automation/TROUBLESHOOTING.md

 4. **Common Errors**:
    - "iOS builds can only be created on macOS" - Running on Windows/Linux
    - "iOS module not installed" - Add iOS Build Support in Unity Hub
-   - "Bundle Identifier not set" - Configure in Player Settings
+   - "Bundle Identifier isn't set" - Configure in Player Settings

 ### 12. Quick Verification Steps